HDFGroup/vol-async/docs/source/issue.rst

 Synchronous H5Dget_space_async
 ------------------------------
-When an application calls H5Dget_space_async, and uses the dataspace ID immediately, a deadlock may occur occationally.
+When an application calls H5Dget_space_async, and uses the dataspace ID immediately, a deadlock may occur occasionally.
 Thus we force synchronous execution for H5Dget_space_async.
-To re-enable its asynchronous execution, set the following environement variable:
+To re-enable its asynchronous execution, set the following environment variable:

 .. code-block::